 35. Employee to prove entitlement to parental leave

-An employee who has given notice of his or her intention to take parental leave, other than for adoption, is to provide to the employer a certificate from a medical practitioner stating that the employee or the employee’s spouse or de facto partner, as the case may be, is pregnant and the expected date of birth.
+An employee who has given notice of the employee’s intention to take parental leave, other than for adoption, is to provide to the employer a certificate from a medical practitioner stating that the employee or the employee’s spouse or de facto partner, as the case may be, is pregnant and the expected date of birth.

 [Section 35 amended: No. 28 of 2003 s.
-150.]
+150; No. 30 of 2021 s.
+121(1).]

 36. Employee to notify employer of spouse’s parental leave

-(1) An employee who has given notice of his or her intention to take parental leave or who is actually taking parental leave is to notify the employer of particulars of any period of parental leave taken or to be taken by the employee’s spouse or de facto partner in relation to the same child.
+(1) An employee who has given notice of the employee’s intention to take parental leave or who is actually taking parental leave is to notify the employer of particulars of any period of parental leave taken or to be taken by the employee’s spouse or de facto partner in relation to the same child.

 (2) Any notice given under subsection (1) is to be supported by a statutory declaration by the employee as to the truth of the particulars notified.

 [Section 36 amended: No. 28 of 2003 s.
-150.]
+150; No. 30 of 2021 s.
+121(1).]

 37. Parental leave period, notice to employer of etc.

-(1) An employee who has given notice of his or her intention to take parental leave is to notify the employer of the dates on which the employee wishes to start and finish the leave.
+(1) An employee who has given notice of the employee’s intention to take parental leave is to notify the employer of the dates on which the employee wishes to start and finish the leave.

 (2) An employee who is taking parental leave is to notify the employer of any change to the date on which the employee wishes to finish the leave.